puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 For fresh installations of PE 3.7.0, node groups in the classifier are created and configured during the installation process.
 For upgrades, these groups are created but no classes are added to them.
 This is done to help prevent errors during upgrade process.

 The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades.

 ### Upgrading to Role-Based Access Control (RBAC)

 After upgrading to PE 3.7.0, you will need to set up your directory service and users and groups.
+Note that when you upgrade, PE doesn't migrate any existing users or groups.
+In addition, PE doesn't preserve your username and password.
+You'll now log in with "admin" as your username.

 For more information about RBAC, refer to [Working with Role-Based Access Control](./rbac_intro.html).

 ### Before Upgrading, Back Up Your Databases and Other PE Files